To a Higher Place

 To a Higher Place is the sixth studio album by American gospel singer Tramaine Hawkins, released in 1994 on Columbia Records.
 The album peaked at No. 4 on the US Billboard Top Gospel Albums chart.

 Reception

 AllMusic gave To a Higher Place a 3/5-star rating.

-The album won a Grammy Award in the category of Best Contemporary Soul Gospel Album.
+The album was nominatedGrammy Award in the category of Best Contemporary Soul Gospel Album.